truenas/documentation/content/CORE/Solutions/Integrations/Containers.md

 ### Set up SSH

 Now you need to ensure that the user account Kubernetes will use to SSH to TrueNAS has a supported shell.
-Go to **Accounts > Users** and set the desired user's *Shell* to either *bash* or *sh*, the click *SAVE*.
+Go to **Accounts > Users** and set the desired user's *Shell* to either *bash* or *sh*, then click *SAVE*.

 {{< hint info >}}

-In addition, if you want to use a non-root user for the SSH operations, you may create a `csi` user and then run `visudo` directly from the console.
+Also, if you want to use a non-root user for the SSH operations, you may create a `csi` user and then run `visudo` directly from the console.
 Make sure the line for the `csi` user has `NOPASSWD` added (note: this can get reset by TrueNAS if you alter the user via the GUI later):

 ```
 csi ALL=(ALL) NOPASSWD:ALL
 ```

-With TrueNAS CORE 12, you can use an `apiKey` instead of the `root` password for the http connection.
+With TrueNAS CORE 12, you can use an `apiKey` instead of the `root` password for the HTTP connection.
 {{< /hint >}}

 ### Set up NFS